jgam/college-recommend/college/README.md

 - now get the ids from backend and colleges initiallly after login successfully then save it to context
 - in tempData, used static id.
 So need to read that after login.

+## 20200608

+- static id updated
+- basic crud for adding favorites and delete
+- login with different users with fetching different data

+- now two things
+- 1. colleges if in, then passin false for college presenter so we can delete right away
+- 2. if token is there, we need to keep it logged in!